lokapal-xyz/education/content/howtodao/05-dao-community/Reputation-and-Trust/Trust-Building.md

 weight: 82_000
 ---

 Trust is the foundation of a healthy and resilient DAO.
 Without it, governance can become inefficient, participation may decline, and decision-making can be dominated by a small group.
-Let's explore practical mechanisms to build and maintain trust within a decentralized community, ensuring that members feel confident in the DAO’s processes and leadership.

 ---